 Last one is kinda cool; your ears never stop hearing, even when you sleep.
 I feel like I heard this years ago on come CBBC show – or actually maybe I didn’t hear it, I probably had glue in my ear at the time.
 So, your brain makes a conscious decision to ignore sound when it goes into sleep mode, to make sure you aren’t disturbed (any more than usual, anyway).

 How do we feel about these facts?
 They’re pretty amazing, if you ask me.
 And there are so many more, but I’ll leave you to listen out for them… I think we can all agree our ears are incredible, and definitely worthy of the highest standard of care.
-I’ll be making it a resolution, when we come out of lockdown #26 or whatever, to treat myself and book in an appointment with Auris Ear Care, the ear wax removal clinic in Harley Street.
+I’ll be making it a resolution, when we come out of lockdown #26 or whatever, to treat myself and book an appointment with Auris Ear Care, London’s first CQC regulated mobile ear cleaning service.
 My ears deserve the very best treatment, after the absolute nonsense they’ve had to hear in the past year!
 Check out Auris now if you feel the same, or maybe want to treat a loved one who struggles with their hearing.